vesnathan/portfolio/README.md

 <a id="USAGE"></a>
 ## USAGE

-    from the dolder with the files in, run
+    from the folder with the files in, run
     docker run -v $(pwd):/app -p 3000:3000 -d --name  portfolio portfolio-image

 <a id="CONTRIBUTE"></a>